sirech/talk-applications-instead-of-libraries/presentation.md

 ???

+- What does this even mean?
+Bear with me for a bit
 - I just mentioned decoupled applications, so you can say: Distribute them individually

 ---

 ## What about shared concerns?

+???

+- this makes even less sense than the question before.
+Let me show you a picture

 ---